-Several management and reporting statistics and information can be produced by the 3300 ICP, but are beyond the scope of this guide.
+Several management and reporting statistics and information can be produced by the SX-2000 system, but are beyond the scope of this guide.
 Supervisors should consult with the System Administrator concerning the availability of other management tools.

 The following Supervisor functionality is described in this section: